 33 percent of Millennials prefer jobs with a socially responsible company, according to Nielsen Media Research.
 This number is encouraging, and matches a growing number of companies harnessing their products, services and resources to help make the world a better place.
 A prime example is MetLife, a nearly 150 year-old company that was recently named by Chronicle of Philanthropy as the No. 1 philanthropic organization among U.S. life insurers.

-MetLife, Inc. (NYSE: MET), through its subsidiaries and affiliates, is one of the largest life insurance companies in the world.
+MetLife, Inc. (NYSE: MET), through its subsidiaries and affiliates, is one of the largest life insurance companies in the world, providing just about every kind of insurance possible and even offering instant life insurance quotes.
 Founded in 1868, MetLife is a global provider of life insurance, annuities, employee benefits and asset management.
 Currently providing around 65,000 jobs, it ranks 69th on the 2014 Forbes Global 2000SM ranking of the world’s largest public companies.
 Ranking 42nd on the 2014 Fortune 500® list, it serves approximately 100 million customers and 90 of the FORTUNE 100® as clients.
 MetLife has operations in nearly 50 countries and holds leading market positions in the United States, Japan, Latin America, Asia, Europe and the Middle East.

 A History Of Helping